ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-5-1.md

-Chapter 5: Collaborative Problem-Solving and Decision-Making: Techniques for Collaborative Problem-Solving and Decision-Making
+Techniques for Collaborative Problem-Solving and Decision-Making
 ==============================================================================================================================

 Collaborative problem-solving and decision-making require effective communication, collaboration, and a structured approach.
 In this chapter, we'll explore techniques for collaborative problem-solving and decision-making.